Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Modeling and simulations

 For traction-separation ($\tau_\text{13}$--$\Delta u_\text{1}$) law formulation, many different types of laws were employed and evaluated in this work.
-The following will focus on three commonly used laws among them as shown in \cref{fig_CZM_types}, while more complex laws will be described in a separate paper as highlighted in \Cref{sec:intro_objectives}.
-The three traction-separation laws for mode-II interlaminar fracture have different softening laws: linear softening (see \cref{fig_CZM_types_a}), bilinear softening (see \cref{fig_CZM_types_b}), and initial-plateau with subsequent linear softening (see \cref{fig_CZM_types_c}).
+However, this paper will focus on only three commonly used laws as shown in \cref{fig_CZM_types}, while more complex laws will be described in a separate paper.
+Additionally, the potential impact of underlying micromechanics within FPZs on the laws \cite{tran2022cohesive,tran2024numerical} will be investigated in future work.
+The initial interface stiffness, damage variable, separation at damage initiation, final (or complete) separation, and maximum (or critical) traction are represented by $K$, $D$, $\Delta u_\text{i}$, $\Delta u_\text{f}$, and $\tau_\text{f}$, respectively.
+The three cohesive laws have different softening laws: linear softening, bilinear softening, and initial plateau with subsequent linear softening.
 These laws are also called bilinear, trilinear, and trapezoidal forms, respectively, based on their whole curve shapes \cite{heidari2017}.
 In this work, the laws led to three types of CZMs which were named CZM-L, CZM-biL, and CZM-pL for linear softening, bilinear softening, and plateau-linear softening laws, respectively.
 It should be noted that potential plastic deformations or dissipation at the initial crack tip \cite{chandra2003} were not considered in these laws and will be investigated in future work.

-All the laws have an initial elastic region with initial (or undamaged) interface stiffness $K^\text{(II)}$ up to the maximum (or critical) shear traction $\tau_\text{f}$.
+All the laws have initial elastic regions with $K$ up to $\tau_\text{f}$.
+The initial interface stiffness was assumed to be $K=1\times10^6$ MPa/mm based on the work of Turon et al. \cite{turon2007} and Zhao et al. \cite{zhao2013} for T300/977-2 and T700/QY9511 carbon-fiber/epoxy composites, respectively.
+The fracture energy $G_\text{f}$ of the material for mode-II interlaminar fracture is given by \cite{bazant1998-1}

+which is equivalent to the areas below the cohesive curves.
+Additionally, damage variables can be defined from the cohesive curves.
+Detailed discussions on the damage variable can be found in Ref. \cite{barbero2013}.
 In the initial elastic region, the damage variable is zero (i.e., $D=0$).
-Detailed discussions on the damage variable can be found in Ref. \cite{barbero2013}.
 Once $\tau_\text{f}$ is reached, damage progression is initiated at $\Delta u_\text{i}$ and the damage variable grows along the softening curves (i.e., $0<D\leq 1$).
-Under softening, the interface stiffness is reduced to {$(1-D)K^\text{(II)}$}.
-The areas below the traction-separation curves correspond to the fracture energy $G^\text{(II)}_\text{f}$ of the material for mode-II interlaminar fracture, which is completely released at the final (or complete) separation $\Delta u_\text{f}$ (i.e., $D=1$).
+Under softening, the interface stiffness is reduced to {$(1-D)K$}.
+The fracture energy of the material is completely released at $\Delta u_\text{f}$ (i.e., $D=1$).